Re-Think the Way You Think of Food After Bariatric SurgeryAugust 1, 2018

 So let’s keep it simple.
 Every time you eat something, it is processed from its starting form all the way down to the individual nutrients that it contains.
 We tend to think of mainly the macronutrients: fat, carbohydrate, and protein.
 Anyone who has ever gone on a diet, and certainly people who have tried numerous diets, can tell you that they all start with eliminating one of these nutrients.
 This is both the problem and solution to weight loss.

 By eliminating a category, you almost unavoidably eliminate some calories daily.
 Calorie deficit is how we lose weight.
 It’s as simple as that.
 But the problem with these diets is that our bodies require all three of these macronutrients so a person cannot sustain a diet that eliminates one of them.
 The person inevitably goes back to eating the eliminated food and gains weight back.
-Let’s use this as our jumping off point for discussing food as a fuel source, not the enemy.
+Let’s use this as our jumping off point for discussing food after bariatric surgery as a fuel source, not the enemy.

 A History Of Chronic Dieting